bellsociety/bellsociety.com_old/_members/2014/jon_rosenbaum.md

 # Kindly fill these in
 name: Jon Rosenbaum
 year: 2014
-tagline: Analyst at Insight Venture Partners ASDF
+tagline: Analyst at Insight Venture Partners

 # if you do not have a board position, leave blank
 board_position: